Apple Picking near Los Angeles: Best Orchards for Apple Picking with Kids

 Los Rios Rancho — Best Corn Maze (and BBQ!)

-Sadly, some of the buildings at this farm burned in a fire last year.
-But everything is up and running again (although some buildings have been replaced by tents), and this is one of the busiest farms, with acres of apples for picking, and loads more to do.
+This is one of the busiest farms, with acres of apples for picking, and loads more to do.
 Extra activities include a botanical garden, petting zoo, u-press cider, and a corn maze.
 Early in the season, strawberries and raspberries are available for picking, and this is the first farm to open for apple picking, with Gravenstein apples ready to pick by late August (usually!).
 Check the website or Facebook to see what’s ready to pick.
-(The farm was formerly called Riley's at Los Rios, but there are a lot of Riley's in Oak Glen and the farm rebranded to make it easier to differentiate between the orchards.)
+(The farm was formerly called Riley's at Los Rios, but there are a lot of Riley's in Oak Glen and the farm was rebranded to make it easier to differentiate between the orchards.)
+The newly renovated Wilshire's Apple Shed has wood-fired pizzas that pair perfectly with local hard cider!

 For caramel as sweet as a kiss (and yummy mini donuts), take a snack break at Snow-Line.